 - Two letters of recommendation, including the referee’s address and telephone number.
 The letters should be from teacher or persons who can supply a recommendation as to the applicant’s character and potential.
 Referees may be contacted directly.

 The Audition The audition should consist of two monologues, one classical and one contemporary, no longer than 90 seconds each.
-Phone Interviews and Video Auditions are acceptable.
-Audition videos can be uploaded through the Online Application Portal.
+Recorded video auditions can be submitted and interviews will take place over Zoom.
+Applicants can also request to audition live over Zoom as well.
 After the interview and audition have taken place, applicants will be formally notified by phone regarding their acceptance decision for the program.

 *prices, curriculum, and faculty subject to change.